 Already have more debt than you can afford?

-If you’re experiencing financial difficulties because you have more debt than you can afford you might benefit from debt relief.
-Debt relief programs like Accredited Debt Relief have helped more than 200,000 Americans get out of debt and take back control of their finances.
+If you’re experiencing financial difficulties because you have more debt than you can afford you might benefit from a consolidation option.
+Accredited Debt Relief has helped more than 300,000 Americans take back control of their finances.